Kelechi-Okorie/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 File 4-rev_array.c - reverses array of integers
-File 5-string_toupper.c - changes all lowercase letters of string to uppercase File 6-cap_string.c - capitalizes all words of a string
+File 5-string_toupper.c - changes all lowercase letters of string to uppercase File 6-cap_string.c - capitalizes all words of a string File 7-leet.c - encodes a string into 1337